fomaaq/Reminder-App/README.md

 Python version 3.11, Django version 4.2 and Schedule version 1.2 was used at launch

 Detailed information about the requirements is provided in the [requirements.txt](https://github.com/fomaaq/reminder_app/blob/main/requirements.txt)

+To launch the application, you need:

+1) Start Django Server

+2) Launch the module "reminder_sender_run.py "